 At present, “ancient history” comprises primarily classical Greek and Roman history, including the history of late antiquity.
 In the future, the program will be expanded (for example, to include the history of the ancient Near East or of the Byzantine empire) as resources (especially faculty positions) allow.
 Students interested in the comparative history of the ancient world can pursue coursework and guided research through the Program in Early Cultures.

-The program is operated and supervised by a Director (currently Professor Kenneth Sacks, History and Classics) in consultation with an Executive Committee comprised of the other Brown faculty in Ancient History, currently Professors John Bodel (Classics and History)...and Adele Scafuro (Classics) and Assistant Professors Jonathan Conant (History) and Lisa Mignone (Classics).
+The program is operated and supervised by a Director (currently Professor John Bodel (Classics and History)) in consultation with an Executive Committee comprised of the other Brown faculty in Ancient History, currently Professors Graham Oliver (Classics and History), Ken Sacks (History and Classics), and Adele Scafuro (Classics) and Associate Professor Jonathan Conant (History and Classics) and Assistant Professor Lisa Mignone (Classics).

 Tenured faculty contributing to the program, in addition to the ancient historians mentioned previously, are drawn from the departments of Classics: Susan Alcock and John Cherry (Greek and Roman archaeology), Stratis Papaioannou (Byzantine world); History: Amy Remensnyder (European Middle Ages); Egyptology and Ancient West Asian Studies: James Allen (Egyptology) and John Steele (Exact Sciences, Mesopotamia); Religious Studies: Michael Satlow (Hellenistic and Roman Judaism), Ross Kraemer (Ancient Judaism), Susan Harvey, and Stan Stowers (early Christianity).